 If I was capable of letting my son cry it out, I wouldn’t still be having sleep issues with him.
 Any attempts at letting him cry it out, usually resulted in me sitting in the hallway by his door quietly suffering as much as he was.

-So here are my tips for how to get your toddler to sleep quickly and peacefully.
+If you’re also looking to create good sleep hygiene for kids, here are some great tips for how to get your toddler to sleep quickly and peacefully.

 *Disclosure: This post may contain affiliate links that I’m happy to promote.
 All thoughts and opinions are my own.
 Much love & thank you for your support.
 To learn more about my policy, click here.

 Before Bed: Tips on How to Get Your Toddler to Sleep

 This is probably the most essential tip for getting your toddler to sleep every night.
 Children crave consistency.
 It helps them to know what is happening in their world.
 They take a lot of comfort in that predictability.
 Their brains are literally wired to look for patterns and to try to repeat them.

 Whatever routine or habits you have before bed, stick to the same ones, every night.
 Also, try to keep them in the same order every night.
 This allows your child to recognize and trust the pattern of events that leads to them going to sleep.

 Plus, the more they can rely on the same routine every night, the more they will relax and unwind, which is exactly what we need them to do in order to get them to sleep.

 2. Avoid screens an hour before bed.

 This tip was quite an adjustment for my family, but I’m glad we made the change.
 I typically liked to let my kids (and myself!) unwind with some television before bed.
 This kept them entertained so I could relax.
 That actually ended up being a little bit of the problem.